furkleindustries/twinepm/README.md

 ## What's here

 Functions for every basic query use case.
 Check the [typedocs](docs/typescript/index.html) for more details.
+You will need to clone the repo to get much value out of them.

 ## What's not here